 Can you use Suica or Pasmo in Okinawa?

 You can use Suica, Pasmo, and other major IC cards on the Yui Rail in Naha.
-For local buses on Okinawa’s main island, do not assume Suica or Pasmo will work.
-As of May 2026, cash and OKICA are the safer options for most local route buses.
+For local buses on Okinawa’s main island, do not assume the same card will work on every route.
+Cash and OKICA are the safer fallback options for local route buses, while some express buses and shuttle services may have their own cashless payment rules.

 How do you get to Churaumi Aquarium without a car?

-A guided day tour is usually easier if you want to combine Churaumi Aquarium with other northern highlights such as Kouri Island, Cape Manzamo, or American Village.
+A private guided tour is usually easier if you want to combine Churaumi Aquarium with other northern highlights such as Kouri Island, Cape Manzamo, or scenic coastal stops.

 Is the bus from Naha to Churaumi Aquarium difficult?